Implement Job Cost Accounting in Construction

 To discover discrepancies, the entire organization must provide the data to source inputs in a timely and accurate manner.

-Exercise Proper Documentation Procedures with Job Costing in Construction
+Exercise Proper Documentation Procedures with Job Cost Accounting in Construction

 To add to this, if this $100 is missed on this job, more than likely it is assigned to another job; thus, distorting that job’s actual results too.
 The end result is not just one job being financial incorrect; now two jobs are miscalculated.